-All you need to know about Amazon Kids and Kids+
+Amazon Kids and Kids+: Everything you need to know about these family friendly plans

+The key to Amazon's tablets being so great for kids is all in the software.

-Amazon has had some of the best Android tablets for kids for years now, and that's in large part to the services offered as much as it is the hardware.
+Amazon has been making excellent tablets for kids for years now, and that's in large part due to the services offered, as much as it is the hardware.
 Amazon launched software that turned a regular Amazon Fire HD 8 Plus into a Kids Edition in 2012, called Amazon FreeTime and FreeTime Unlimited.
 Then, in the Fall of 2020, it was rebranded as Amazon Kids and Kids+.
 So, what is Amazon Kids and Kids+, and what makes these services so great?

-In short, it's a service from Amazon that offers carefully curated books, movies, and games for kids paired with excellent parental controls for children ranging ages 3 to 12.
+In short, it's a service from Amazon that offers carefully curated books, movies, and games for kids, paired with excellent parental controls for children ranging ages three to 12.
 As the parent, you determine how much screen time your child gets, and if they need to read before playing games, and what content your child sees based on age range.
 There are plenty of layers to this fantastic service, so let's get into it.

 Amazon Kids and Kids+: Differences